cuddlefish-app/cuddlefish/web/README.md

 - Allowed Callback URLs: `http://localhost:3000`
 - Allowed Logout URLs: `http://localhost:3000`
 - Allowed Web Origins: `http://localhost:3000`
+- An API title "hasura" with audience `https://cuddlefish/hasura`
+- A rule "hasura claims on access tokens".
+(TODO: put this into source control.)

 Auth0 gets cranky if these aren't exactly specified this way.
 Auth0 also doesn't support wildcard URLs except for in subdomains.